pavliha/redux-load-middleware/README.md

 }
 ```

-Defined errors will be caught by `loadMiddleware` and then be added to `_status: statusReducer` where component can catch thrown errors
+Defined errors will be caught by `loadMiddleware` and then be added to `_status: statusReducer` where component can catch thrown errors with `useError` hook

 contracts.ts
 ```typescript